jrnold/bayesian_notes/docs/shrinkage.md

 Threshholding.
 The horseshoe has an implicit threshold of $|T_\tau(y) - y| < \sqrt{2 \sigma ^ 2 \log (1 / \tau))$ [@PasKleijnVaart2014a].

+## Multiple Comparisons and Thresholding rules

+Multiple comparisons, familywise error rate, and false discovery rates are frequentist concepts.
+There are some attempts to bridge thse two worlds - see Efron in particular.
+However, even if methodologically different, shrinkage addresses some of broadest concerns about making multiple comparisons.

+Although discussing hierarchical models, @GelmanHillYajima2012a compares the shrinkage in hierarchical models to multiple comparisons, also see this [post](http://andrewgelman.com/2013/08/20/correcting-for-multiple-comparisons-in-a-bayesian-regression-model/).

+Another (related) issue is sparsification.
+The decision rule as to whether a variable is 0 (included), or not.

+- The sparse-shrinkage priors from @CarvalhoPolsonScott2010a are motivated by a two-group model (either $\beta = 0$ or $\beta \neq 0$).
+They suggest a decision rule of considering
+$\beta \neq 0$ when $E(\kappa_j) < 0.5$ where $\kappa_j$ is a shrinkage parameter described in the paper.
+- @HahnCarvalho2015a propose estimating the posterior distribution via shrinkage, and then summarizing the posterior distribution.
+- @PiironenVehtari2015a propose something similar in spirit, in which a second step projects the initial shrinkage model to a sparse model

+## Examples of Applications of Sensitivity Analysis

+These are a few applied papers based on sensitivity or model analysis meaning primarily problem, rather than methodologically driven.

+The memorably titled "Let's Take the Con Out of Econometrics" [@Leamer1983a], that economic models fail to account for model uncertainty and suggests using an ensemble-like method called extreme-bounds.

+On economic growth: (confidence bounds) @Sala-I-Martin1997a, (bayesian model averaging) @FernandezLeySteel2001a, @LeySteel2009a, @EicherPapageorgiouRaftery2009a, @BrockDurlaufWest2003a

+Wars: @HegreSambanis2006a use extereme bounds for civil war onset. @WardGreenhillBakke2010a use model comparison and a step-wise method, but are focused on the difference between note the difference between p-values and prediction; @Goenner2004a use BMA for inter-state wars (democratic peace).

+@MontgomeryHollenbachWard2012a and @MontgomeryNyhan2010a apply BMA to multiple political science issues including voting, presidential elections, and civil war onset.

+@TobiasLi2004a Returns to Schooling

+See @FragosoNeto2015a for a recent(ish) review of BMA applications.

+Also, not that many of these analyses are slightly older as empirical research in economics and political science has put less emphasis on model-based inference (all-cause regressions) and more on design-based (causal) inference methods As noted earlier, regularization techniques are also applicable in these cases, but need to be adjusted.